 Mortgage Loans and Mortgage Interest

-While a standard personal loan used for everyday expenses is usually not tax deductible; the interest you pay on a mortgage can be!
+While a standard personal loan used for everyday expenses is usually not tax deductible, the interest you pay on a mortgage can be!
 Homeowners who finance their home through a mortgage loan and pay home mortgage interest may be able to take advantage of a tax-deductible interest.
-They can use the IRS form 8396 to claim mortgage interest credit.
+They can use the IRS form 8396 to claim a mortgage interest credit/mortgage interest deduction.
 If you are unsure about how much you paid on mortgage interest, you can look over your mortgage statement or talk to your lender.

 Home Equity Loans or HELOC